juju/docs/src/en/reference-release-notes.md

   environment's resources as well as to track the environment's cost and resource usage.

-  'private-key', 'client-email', and 'client-id' are your GCE OAuth credentials.
-These details are associated with the 'service account' of the GCE project you will use for your Juju environment.
-For each GCE project, a service account is set up automatically when you create your project.
-Juju uses that service account to connect to the GCE API and does so with the proper authentication scope.
-After you have created the project you must get the credentials to use in environments.yaml.
-The client ID and client email address are found at the following URL:
+  'auth-file' is the path to a JSON file you get from your GCE console that contains all the authentication credentials it needs.
+After you have created your project, download the file by pressing the 'Generate new JSON key' button in the 'Service Account' section of

       ```
       https://console.developers.google.com/project/<project-id>/apiui/credential
       ```

-  To get the private key you must create a new one by pressing the 'Generate new JSON key' button in the 'Service Account' section of the credentials page.
-Download the JSON file and copy the "private-key" value into your environments.yaml.
-You may need to change "\u003d" to "=".
-Note that the file also contains the client ID and email.
+  If necessary, instead of 'auth-file' you may set the 'private-key', 'client-email', and 'client-id' fields in your environments.yaml.
+They are your GCE OAuth credentials (matching those in the JSON file).
+You may need to change "\u003d" in the private key to "=".

+  Either way, these details are associated with the 'service account' of the GCE project you will use for your Juju environment.
+For each GCE project, a service account is set up automatically when you create the project.
+Juju uses that service account to connect to the GCE API and does so with the proper authentication scope.

   For more information please refer to